Does The Police Report Automatically Go to Insurance In New York?

 You can request a copy of your police accident report in a few ways, depending upon where your collision occurred.
 If the accident happened:

-- On the New York State Thruway, make your request to the New York State Thruway Authority
+- On the New York State Thruway, please request a report from https://dmv.ny.gov/get-accident-report

-You can also stop by or the police precinct or agency where the accident took place and ask if you can have a copy of the report.
+You may also stop by the police precinct or agency where the accident took place and ask if you can have a copy of the report.
 The law enforcement officer who investigated your accident should have given you an identification number for the police report.
 Use it to reference the report you need.
-More than likely, you will have to pay a fee to obtain it—typically around $15.
+More than likely, you will have to pay a fee to obtain it—typically around $22.
+(There is no charge for a police accident report in the 5 Boroughs of New York City.)

 New York State police submit their accident reports electronically.
-You can usually obtain the reports in 30 days, sometimes sooner, sometimes later.
+You can usually obtain the reports 14 days after the accident, sometimes sooner, sometimes later.

 Filing a Civilian Accident Report

-New York State Vehicle and Traffic Law require that you submit an accident report for any collision resulting in property damage exceeding $1,000.
-You have 10 days from the date of the accident to file the report.
+New York State Vehicle and Traffic Law requires that you submit an accident report for any collision resulting in property damage of $1,000.00 or more and if anyone was physically injured You have 10 days from the date of the accident to file the report.

 Other reporting requirements dictated by New York traffic laws include: